-When you are the most popular CMS platform in the world and the online publishing platform of choice for millions of businesses and loved by thousands of website developers and web designers, it’s inevitable that at some point in time, WordPress will come under attack by hackers wanting to score a “big win”.
+When you are the world’s leading CMS platform and the preferred online publishing platform used by millions of businesses and loved by thousands of website developers and website designers, it’s inevitable that at some point in time, WordPress will come under attack from hackers wanting to score a “big win”.

-These attacks were caused by computer networks infected with malware and programmed to attack other vulnerable computers, also commonly known as “botnets”.
+These attacks were caused by networks of infected computers programmed to attack other vulnerable installations, also commonly known as “botnets”.

 - How To Protect Your WordPress Site From A Brute-Force Attack

-- Preventing Your WordPress Blog From Brute-Force Attacks – 10 Security Points
+- Preventing Your WordPress Site From Brute-Force Attacks – Ten Security Measures

 - How Much Information About Your WordPress Site Are You Broadcasting To Hackers?

-- Security Measure #1 – Get In Touch With Your Webhosting Service
+- Security Measure #1 – Contact Your Host

-- Security Measure #2 – Perform Full WordPress Backups And Keep Your Site Regularly Up-To-Date
+- Security Measure #2 – Perform Full WordPress Backups And Keep Your Site Regularly Maintained

-- Security Measure #3 – Do Not Use “Admin” As A Username
+- Security Measure #3 – Make Sure That Your Username Is Not “Admin”

-- Security Measure #5 – Prevent The wp-config.php File From Being Easily Accessible
+- Security Measure #5 – Protect Your wp-config.php File

-- Security Measure #6 – Rename Or Delete Unnecessary Installation Files
+- Security Measure #6 – Delete Or Rename Unnecessary Installation Files

-- Security Measure #7 – Keep Your WordPress Files, Plugins And Themes Up-To-Date
+- Security Measure #7 – Upgrade Your WordPress Blog, Plugins & Themes To Their Latest Version

-- Security Measure #8 – Disable The WordPress Theme Editor
+- Security Measure #8 – Disable Your Theme Editor

-- Security Measure #9 – Protect The WordPress Uploads Folder
+- Security Measure #9 – Protect Your WordPress Uploads Folder

 - Security Measure #10 – WordPress Security Plugins